What do we mean by trauma-informed services and why is such an approach important?

 - The National Child Traumatic Stress Network and the National Center for PTSD developed the Second Edition of Psychological First Aid Field Operations Guide Visit disclaimer page and accompanying handouts.
 Psychological First Aid is an evidence-informed approach for assisting children, adolescents, adults, and families in the aftermath of disaster and terrorism.

 - National Center for PTSD and the Department of Veteran’s Affairs has developed Mental Health Reactions After Disaster (PDF) Visit disclaimer page , which helps with understanding post-traumatic stress.
 In the immediate aftermath of a disaster, almost everyone will find themselves unable to stop thinking about what happened.

 How can I/my staff recognize the signs and symptoms of trauma in the clients we work with?

 Becoming trauma-informed is a process for all members of the agency who interact with clients.

 - Helping Children and Adolescents Cope with Violence and Disasters: What Parents Can Do Visit disclaimer page was developed by National Institutes of Health.
 Each year, children experience violence and disaster and face other traumas.
 This resource will help parents and caregivers can help children overcome these experiences and start the process of recovery.

-- Helping Your Child Cope After a Disaster Visit disclaimer page was developed by Head Start National Center on Health.
+- Helping Your Child Cope After a Disaster (PDF) Visit disclaimer page was developed by Head Start National Center on Health.
 After a disaster or crisis, children benefit from adults who can help them learn how to cope effectively.